Lucy Sanders: NCWIT

 Sanders initially co-founded the National Center for Women & Information Technology in 2004, when she was given a grant from the National Science Foundation.
 Along with Telle Whitney and Robert Schnabel, Sanders hoped to use NCWIT to increase the number of women in computer fields.
-Sanders is currently working as the day to day CEO of the National Center for Women & Information Technology.
+Sanders is currently Executive in Residence at NCWIT.
+She serves on the NCWIT Board of Directors on the Executive and Finance Committees.

+Quantum Computing Workforce Development

+Sanders is the PI for Quantum Computing workforce development initiatives for the EDA funded (2024) Quantum Tech Innovation Hub in the Rocky Mountain West.